samreshkr/git_session/README.md

     - From the VS Code [marketplace](https://marketplace.visualstudio.com/vscode) install [R](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) or [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension which provides editor support for the languages.

 ### Set up Git
 In windows task bar serch for Git Bash.
-Open it and enter the following two commands:
+Open it and run the following two commands:

     git config --global user.name "Your Name"
     git config --global user.email "you@example.com"

-"Your Name" is your Github user name without quotes e.g. mygithubusername "you@example.com" is the email ID associated with your Githu acocunt without quotes e.g. myemail@gmail.com
+"Your Name" is your Github user name without quotes e.g. mygithubusername.
+"you@example.com" is the email ID associated with your Githu acocunt without quotes e.g. myemail@gmail.com

 Now you are ready for the session.